What It Really Takes to Transition to Scratch Cooking in Schools: Building Momentum and Long-Term Success

 Menu Planning Must Play Nice with Skills and Labor Hours

-Scratch cooking can’t succeed if menus demand more skills, require more prep time than staffing can allow, or generate unnecessary waste.
-Sustainable transitions depend on designing menus that work with real kitchen capacity.
+Scratch cooking frustrates when menus require more skill, time, or labor than teams can realistically provide.
+Sustainable change depends on designing menus that match real kitchen capacity.

 Procurement and Budget Alignment Matter

-Scratch cooking can be cost-neutral or even cost-saving (what!?) when purchasing aligns with menu design.
+Scratch cooking can be cost-neutral or even cost-saving when purchasing aligns with the menu.

 Districts often benefit from:

-• purchasing whole food type ingredients instead of processed items
+• Buying whole ingredients instead of processed items

-• incorporating seasonal produce in its prime and lowest cost
+• Using seasonal produce at peak quality and lowest cost

-• reducing waste through smart menu planning and food quality management systems
+• Reducing waste through smart planning and quality systems

 Student Acceptance Starts with Flavor

-• introducing scratch versions of popular menu items
+• Starting with scratch versions of familiar favorites

 When food looks, smells and tastes good, student acceptance is ensured.